 15. The Settle to Carlisle Railway in steam train style

-My second scenic train trip of the year was in slightly more luxurious vintage style, as my dad and I headed back to the Golden Age of steam travel on a journey along the Settle to Carlisle Railway.
-Our steam engine Leander was a bit of a celebrity, with crowds gathered to take photos of us along the route.
-And our on-board Pullman Style dining – starting with a Champagne breakfast and ending up with a four-course dinner cooked and served on board in our comfortable armchairs – was a major step up from my Scotland commute.
+My second scenic train trip of the year was in more luxurious vintage style, as my dad and I headed back to the Golden Age of steam travel on the Settle to Carlisle Railway.
+Our steam engine Leander was a bit of a celebrity, with crowds gathered to take photos along the route.
+And our on-board Pullman dining – starting with a Champagne breakfast and ending up with a four-course dinner – was a major step up from my Scotland commute.

 16. Autumn days in the Isle of Skye

 Next in my list of Scottish oversights was the Isle of Skye.
-It’s probably Scotland’s most famous and visited island, but our base in the far north of Skye has kept the remote and peaceful feel.
-We road tripped around the island, from pretty Portree to the dramatic rock formations and quirky craft shops in the north-east of the island.
+It’s probably Scotland’s most famous and visited island, but our base in the far north of Skye kept the remote and peaceful feel.
+We road tripped around the island, from pretty Portree to the dramatic rock formations in the north-east of the island.
 And even the famous Fairy Pools weren’t too crowded on a drizzly autumn afternoon, with beautiful golden colours among the mist.